Please contact us if you don't find your answer below, or if any answers require clarification.

-Owners control the direction of the business by electing a Board of Directors and voting on relevant issues.
-The elected Board will monitor the day-to-day business and operations, set goals and hire initial staff, and ensure the growth and success of the co-op.
-Ultimately, the Board is accountable to the owners for its decisions.
-One will need to be an owner in the Co-op to be eligible to serve on the Board of Directors.
+Owners control the direction of the business by electing a Bbard of directors and voting on relevant issues.
+The elected board will monitor the day-to-day business and operations, set goals, and hire initial staff, and ensure the growth and success of the Co-op.
+Ultimately, the board is accountable to the owners for its decisions.
+One will need to be an owner in the Co-op to be eligible to serve on the board of directors.

-9. Will the Wasatch Cooperative Market be a non-profit organization?
+9. Is Wasatch Cooperative Market a non-profit organization?

-No. Although co-ops can be set up as non-profits, The Wasatch Cooperative Market is a for-profit business registered as an LCA (Limited Cooperative Association) under Utah state law.
+No. Although co-ops can be set up as non-profit, Wasatch Cooperative Market is a for-profit business registered as limited cooperative association (LCA) under Utah state law.
 For-profit status allows us to meet a couple of our primary objectives: 1) provide member patronage refunds and 2) provide funding to support activities in the community that are consistent with our mission and vision.
 For-profit status also allows us the greatest level of flexibility in conducting our business.

 10. How can I distinguish a co-op from other organizations?

 The International Co-operative Alliance (ICA) defines a cooperative as "an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly-owned and democratically-controlled enterprise."
 For more on what a co-op is, please see our About Food Co-ops page.
 Our consumer-owned food co-op will be a grocery market that sells foods, goods and services while adhering to the seven principles of cooperatives.
 A co-op is not necessarily a charitable organization or a social service agency, though one of the principles of cooperatives is concern for community.